Skip to Content

 Talk about an explosion of color and art!

-The walls and ceilings are almost completely decorated with oil paintings, poems, sculptures and frescoes in riotous colors (vivid blues, reds, green and black).
+The walls and ceilings of the main nave and chapels are almost completely decorated with oil paintings, poems, sculptures and frescoes in riotous colors (vivid blues, reds, green and black).

-You see mythical creatures, flowers, gilded baroque virgins, horned devils, red-robed priests and scenes depicting the life of Christ.
+You see mythical creatures, flowers, gilded baroque virgins, horned devils, red-robed priests and biblical figures.

 A riot of color and art forms

-Local Indian artists Miguel Antonio Martínez de Pocasangre and Rodriguez Juárez painted the murals over a period of 30 years in Mexican Baroque style.
-(The artists painted Spanish conquerors instead of Roman soldiers.)
+Local Indian artists Miguel Antonio Martínez de Pocasangre and Rodriguez Juárez painted the murals over a period of 30 years.

 A UNESCO World Heritage Site